AtulYadavCodes/imageflow/README.md

 # Who This Is For

-- End users: use the ImageFlow website UI to upload and manage files without writing code.
+- End users: use the ImageFlow website UI to upload and manage files and transform without writing code.
-- Developers: integrate with ImageFlow APIs directly or use the provided SDKs.
+- Developers: integrate with ImageFlow APIs directly or use the provided SDKs similar to how they use any other media pipeline like cloudinary or imagekit.

 # Architecture At A Glance